YourGameSpace/docs/tubetils/cachecontainer.md

 ## Registration of data types

 In order to fill a Cache-Container with values, the respective desired data types must first be registered so that they can be stored.
+The registration of a data type is done with the methde `cacheContainer#registerCacheType(DataType.class);` The data type is always specified in the form of the class.
+So it is also possible to store each own data type in a Cache-Container.

 Registration takes place after a Cache-Container-Instance has been created.
 In the following example, the data types "String" and "Integer" are registered.

 ```java